mongodb/docs/source/includes/fact-platform-support-macos.rst

 MongoDB {+version+} Community Edition supports macOS 11 or later.

-See :ref:`prod-notes-supported-platforms` for more information.
+For more information, see :ref:`prod-notes-supported-platforms`.